muchanem/sss-faq/cc/dungeon/signs-and-portents.md

 <br>
 <br>
 First, see what code you have that can be repeated.
 In this case, you need to move down then right.
-Define, or `def` a function that does this.
+Define (`def` in code) a function that does this.
 **NOTE**: functions*ALWAYS* come first in your code, otherwise, it is run before it knows what it is!
 <br>
 <br>
-***CHALLENGE***: Using your knowledge of functions and repeating commands, complete the level using 7 lines of code!
+***CHALLENGE***: Using your knowledge of functions and repeating commands, complete the level using a function and *5* other lines of code!